 Hotel Accounting Department Organization Chart

-Financial Controller: The Financial Controller (FC) will be responsible for managing the day to day operations of the accounts department, like preparation and management of the hotels financial budgets, implementing and overseeing all activities relating to the financial aspects of the hotel in compliance with the local tax laws and also by the hotel’s SOP’s.
+Financial Controller: The Financial Controller (FC) will be responsible for managing the day-to-day operations of the accounts department, like preparation and management of the hotel financial budgets, implementing and overseeing all activities relating to the financial aspects of the hotel in compliance with the local tax laws and also by the hotel’s SOP’s.

 Accounts Payable: A key area in accounting, accounts payable ensures that all bills are paid on time and all discounts are taken minimizing the costs of the hotel.
 Accounts payable clerks work closely with the purchasing department to verify that all invoices to be paid are indeed invoices of the hotel.

 Assistant Controller: In a big hotel, you may see one, or a few, assistant controllers.
 In smaller hotels, there may not be any.
 The controller divides the various functions to be performed so that the workload will be even.
 For example, one assistant might be responsible for daily transactions while another works on special projects, budgets, analyses, and the like.

 Guest and City Ledgers: A hotel keeps two ledgers: the guest ledger is associated with the guests staying at the hotel while the city ledger contains all other billings.
 The accounting department must have a person in accounts receivable working with the city ledger so the hotel can bill and collect revenues due.